webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 1. Install the latest version of *Certify The Web* from https://certifytheweb.com or use the in-app update process.
 Even if you are not using this app currently, the upgrade will automatically fix common trust store issues (and it can then be uninstalled if not being used).
 2. **Reboot your server** (this forces windows to re-evaluate the served certificate chains).
 You may be able to avoid this reboot by using `iisreset /restart` to just restart IIS.
 3. Check your certificate chain with our [chain checker](https://chainchecker.certifytheweb.com/)
+4. In some cases you may need to refresh your IIS bindings, the easiest method is to click 'Request Certificate' to change certificate and update bindings.

 :::tip Valid Chains
 The default chain served by Windows (depending on the state of your server trust store) will be either: